beacn-on-linux/beacn-ucm-profiles/README.md

 # ALSA UCM Support for Beacn Hardware

-This repository primarily exists for manual installation of the profiles.
-The intent is to eventually push these files upstream into the ALSA UCM project once complete and verified, for now manual installation is required.
+These files have been merged into `alsa-ucm-conf`, and will be included in alsa-lib 1.2.15.
+This repository is being maintained until it's a commonly distributed version.

+## ALSA UCM Files for Beacn hardware
+This repository is for manual installation of the UCM profiles for Beacn devices.
+It will correctly split and present channels as they are on Windows, including the Beacn Link channels if we are USB2.

 ## Installation